 Travel insurance may cover the costs and fees associated with cancellations and delays, and reimburse you for accommodation expenses should you need to extend your stay because of unforeseen events.

 You can also receive reimbursement for additional accommodation and travel expenses.
-For example, if your passport is stolen and you miss your flight to Bali or bad weather forces you to stay another night, cancellation cover can help cover the cost of alternative transport or unforeseen accommodation expenses to ensure you don’t miss out on your big plans!
+For example, if your passport is stolen and you miss your flight to Bali or bad weather forces you to stay another night, cancellation cover can help cover the cost of alternative transport or unforeseen accommodation expenses to ensure you don’t miss out on your big plans.

-Travel insurance can help ease the financial pain of lost or stolen personal effects like cameras, laptops, luggage and even cash and credit cards by covering part of, or the whole, value of replacing these items.
+Travel insurance for students can help ease the financial pain of lost or stolen personal effects like cameras, laptops, luggage and even cash and credit cards by covering part of, or the whole, value of replacing these items.
 Your travel documents should always be kept safe, but should you lose your passport, travel insurance for students may help you recoup the additional expenses for this loss.

 Please note that the extent of your coverage and eligibility for claims will vary from policy to policy.
 Comprehensive travel insurance is usually recommended as your highest level of cover.
 Always read the full details for your policy’s PDS for any policy wording you may be unclear on and to find out exactly what you’re covered for and any sub-limits that may apply.

 One of the best things about travelling is participating in activities you wouldn’t normally try at home.
 While standard travel insurance doesn’t cover every activity, you can get cover for things like skiing, bungee jumping, hiking and more as add-ons or optional extras through adventure sports cover, which may cost an additional premium to cover.
-Other activities, such as skiing, may be covered under winter sports cover.
+Other activities, such as skiing, may be covered under snow sports cover.

 Travel insurance can’t cover everything, so it’s important to read your policy’s PDS to understand its exclusions.
 Specific exclusions may vary between policies and insurers, but here are a few common ones to look out for: